 The workshop will run from 9am to 3pm each day with an hour long lunch break.

-There is no cost to attend, but you must register with XSEDE account (free) and you must also register for the camp at the XSEDE registration site (Information will be added when registration is open).
+There is no cost to attend, but you must have an XSEDE account (free) and you must also register for the camp at the XSEDE registration site (Information will be added when registration is open).

 This event is available to anyone (not just University of Utah affiliates), therefore,